FAQs

 What are the benefits of seeing a PT while pregnant or postpartum?

 Our bodies change immensely as we carry and deliver babies including: hormones, weight, posture, cardiorespiratory fitness, etc. It is so important to learn safe and effective ways to stay active during pregnancy.
 Postpartum brings different challenges depending on labor/delivery intensity.
-Moms are often sent home with minimal education and/or support for pain management and safe movement.
+New moms are often sent home from the hospital with minimal education and/or support for pain management and movement safety.
 Seeing a PT who specializes in postpartum care can be so helpful to decrease pain, improve mobility, and begin exercising in a safe manner.